-^a Tier II value chosen over EPA Region 4 value of 750; EPA value based on crop irrigation.
+a ORNL value chosen over EPA Region 4 value of 750; EPA value based on crop irrigation.

-^b Hardness dependent, uses minimum hardness value from Bayou Creek system, 44 (mg/L as CaCO3) from source: Birge, W. J. and D. J. Price 2002.
-Analysis of Polychlorinated Biphenyl Mixtures (PCB) and Metals in Water Samples Collected from the Bayou Creek System on August 13-14, 2001.
-Final Report.
-Division of Waste Management, Kentucky Department for Environmental Protection.
+b Hardness dependent, uses minimum hardness value from Bayou Creek system, 44 (mg/L as CaCO3) from Birge and Price 2002).

-c The chronic criterion for iron shall not exceed three and five-tenths (3.5) mg/L if aquatic life has not been shown to be adversely affected.
+c The chronic criterion for iron shall not exceed 3.5 mg/L if aquatic life has not been shown to be adversely affected.